 It’s equally important for enterprises to settle on security demands upfront.
 Requirements have to be frictionless and consolidated into the development process.
 For instance, it pays to know that not all cloud providers are the same.
 Some are more mature than others in the way they modernize information flow and data health.

 An overview of the cloud security framework

-Transitioning from on-premise on to the cloud usually demands a shift in mindset as far as security is concerned.
+Transitioning from on-premise to the cloud usually demands a shift in mindset as far as security is concerned.
 Security teams and cloud developers are accountable for developing guardrails within the infrastructure, at the same time building secure, agile processes.
 Prior to receiving access to the cloud-based environment, the network must be properly contained to ultimately attain “security by design”.

 Migrating to the cloud usually demands a revamped approach to identity.
-Physical credentials such as building access becomes remote in a distributed system, and key management and user-level credentials may be required.
+Physical credentials such as building access become remote in a distributed system, and key management and user-level credentials may be required.
 By focusing more on privacy, data protection, regulations, and resilience, users can easily manipulate privileges and access rights without compromising the overall security of the cloud migration framework.

 Cloud migration security is a unified process

 Cloud developers cannot become security gurus overnight.
 However, they can consider the integrated cloud.
 Given that the process is unified, the first step is to develop a modern operating model capable of bringing together pioneering technologies and innovative approaches.
 DevSecOps, new talent models, and microservices will help break down responsibilities.

 A cloud migration approach that includes an integrated team of cyber and cross-skilled cloud professionals is highly recommended if the goal is to prioritize security and lower risk levels across security components.
 In the end, cloud migration doesn’t just pave the way to greater technology and business resilience but also improves customer trust and security.